- Environmental Services

 Dispose of expended or broken fluorescent bulbs at the Minuteman Household Hazardous Waste Facility.
 Fluorescent bulbs, including energy-saving compacts, contain a small amount of mercury.
 If a fluorescent bulb breaks in your home, do not inhale the vapor and do not use a vacuum for cleanup.
 Sweep the pieces together with a brush or broom - not with your hand - and clean up bits of glass with a wet rag or towel, then place the towel and the pieces into a plastic bag.
 Fluorescent bulbs emit no mercury unless they are broken.

-Mattresses, box springs, sofas, chairs, recliners, and lawn furniture may be disposed of curbside.
+Sofas, chairs, recliners, and lawn furniture may be disposed of curbside.
 Considered a bulky item and each household is allowed only one bulky item per week.
 Several area charities will also accept donated furniture.
 To arrange a pickup of furniture and other items at your home call:

 - Massachusetts Coalition for the Homeless